Walking in Mallorca

 At the end of the day we transfer back to Esplorles.

 Today's 13 kilometre/8 mile walk is expected to take around four-and-a-half hours with 450 metres/1,476 feet of ascent and 400 metres/1,312 feet of descent.
-Stay: Hostal Esporles (Comfortable) (B)
+Stay: Hostal Esporles (or similar) (Comfortable) (B)

 Today's walk begins in the idyllic village of Biniaraix, where we'll join the Ruta de Piedra (GR 221) trail taking us through terraced lands surrounded by mountains.
 The Serra de Tramuntana is the backbone of Mallorca, and we'll walk in the shadow of the highest peak on the island, Puig Major (1,443 metres/4,734 feet) following a network of ancient cobbled pathways.
-It's a gentle climb to cross Ofre pass (at 900 metres/2953 feet) before descending to arrive at Embalse de Cuber where the still waters of the lake mirror the rocky crags around and we might even spot Black vultures, red kites and eagles soaring above us.
+It's a climb to cross Ofre pass (at 900 metres/2953 feet) before descending to arrive at Embalse de Cuber where the still waters of the lake mirror the rocky crags around and we might even spot Black vultures, red kites and eagles soaring above us.

 Here, we'll meet our bus and drive to Lluc monastery for a short visit and coffee stop.
 Monestir de Lluc has been a sanctuary and place of pilgrimage since the 13th century - thousands of visitors flock here each year to worship that statue of the Black Madonna.
 After our visit, we'll hop back on our bus and head to Cala Ratjada on the northeastern point of Mallorca - along the way, we can soak in the surrounding landscape, which is teeming with terraces of olive, almond and citrus trees.